 Worthy of Our Calling

 The Christian life is not to be lived in a purely intellectual way, nor is it to be lived in a way that forgets about doctrine.
-The Christian life is to be lived worthy of the calling to which we have been called.
-Listen as Dr. Martyn Lloyd-Jones gives clarity to how we are to walk worthy, and the calling to which we have been called.
-Lloyd-Jones begins by giving two definitions for the word worthy.
-First, is simply to have equal weight.
-As Christians the way that we walk worthy is by placing equal emphasis on both doctrine and practice.
-The second definition is becoming, or proper.
+The Christian life is to be lived worthy of the calling to which the Christian has been called.
+In this sermon on Ephesians 4:1–3 titled “Worthy of Our Calling,” Dr. Martyn Lloyd-Jones gives clarity to how to walk worthily and the calling to which the Christian has been called.
+Dr. Lloyd-Jones begins by giving two definitions for the word worthy.
+First is simply to have equal weight.
+The way Christians walk in a worthy manner is by placing equal emphasis on both doctrine and practice.
+The second definition is becoming or proper.
 It is proper to wear matching clothes.
-In the same way, it is proper for our life to match our doctrine.
+In the same way, it is proper for lives to match doctrine.
 Doctrine must come first as the foundational garment, and the life comes second as the adorning garment.
-The second word the Doctor focuses on is calling.
-God has called us with an effectual call, and through this call he has saved us to himself.
-He has called us to be holy, to be a royal priesthood, to be his sons and daughters, to be co-heirs of Christ’s inheritance, and so much more.
-Because of this calling we are to walk in a manner that is worthy and pleasing to God.
+The second word Dr. Lloyd-Jones focuses on is calling.
+God has called His people with an effectual call, and through this call He has saved them to Himself.
+He has called them to be holy, a royal priesthood, His sons and daughters, co-heirs of Christ’s inheritance, and so much more.
+Because of this calling Christians are to walk in a manner that is worthy and pleasing to God.